EconometricsBySimulation/AbstractLogic.jl/docs/src/man/superoperators.md

 ---
 #### `x ||| y`
-Either x or y must be `true` but not both.
-If both are `false` or then total expression will return false.
+Either x or y could be `true`.
+Only if both are `false` or then total expression will return false.

 **Note** `x or y` is equivalent
 ###### Example